SEO Guide for Online Publishers - 2019

 Schema, as a concept, was introduced to help the search engines return more informative results for users.

-- Utilize standout and keyword tag for each news story
+Utilize standout and keyword tag for each news story - This is no longer effective since May 2018

 Additionally, the below four tips are the one stop mantra to help you raise the bar for your online presence: